MiroKeimioniemi/digital-fabrication-portfolio/content/post/week-8/index.md

 ![Export ("Plot") gerbers](export-gerbers.webp)

+All the `.grb` files and KiCad project files can be found from the repository [here](https://gitlab.com/miro.keimioniemi/digital-fabrication-portfolio/-/tree/main/content/post/week-8/qtouch-board?ref_type=heads) under `content/post/week-8/qtouch-board`.

 ## Making the board

 I then milled and soldered the board similarly to the process already documented [here]({{< relref "post/week-4/index.md" >}}).
 There were, however, a couple of additional bumps on the road.
 Firstly, the text was not properly carved when calculating contours in CopperCAM.
 I fixed this by manually adding contour segments by drawing them so that also "A", "X", "2" and the empty space around the "QTouch controller" were properly cut as well.